Skip to main content

 ComponentTypeDescription

-imgRun Code🔀 actionrun a snippet of Javascript code
+imgRun Code🔀 actionrun Javascript or Python code

 The Run Code component allows you to run a snippet of code as part of a workflow.
 You can pass in placeholders that can then be used as variables in the code, and then pass values generated by the code as placeholders into the next component.